khankaif/invoice/README.md

-Just a local invoicing app for internal use powered by Ollama
+Just a local invoicing app for internal use, powered by Ollama/open-router